wintbiit/NineDNS/README.md

 ## Why NineDNS
 ### 1. ACL DNS Resolve
+`NineDNS` aims to provide a flexible way to resolve DNS records.

+You can match different question source by cidr, port, protocol, and so on.

-`NineDNS` aims to differentiated dns resolve based on question source.
+Clients can use different dns resolve based on their network environment.

+For example, you can filter clients by cidr, and resolve different dns records for them.

 ### 2. DNS Records from Remote
 Moreover, NineDNS supports retrieving DNS records from remote databases such as MySQL or PostgreSQL.

+It's easy to manage DNS records in a centralized way.

 ### 3. Cloud Native
 `NineDNS` can integrate as part of cloud-native components.
 It supports cache sharing, load balancing, and log tracing.